 A module is a defined course of study which is self-contained and which receives a specified number of credits.
-A single module at Level 7 is worth 10 or 15 credits; larger modules are worth multiples of 10 or 15 credits.
-A dissertation module at Level 7 is normally worth between 45 and 120 credits, as specified in the relevant programme regulations.
+A single module at Level 7 is worth 20 credits; larger modules are worth multiples of 20 credits.
+A dissertation module at Level 7 is normally worth between 60 and 120 credits, as specified in the relevant programme regulations.
 Modules at levels 4-6 are worth 10 credits or multiples of 10 credits.
 Modules cannot be sub-divided and must be taken and assessed as a whole.
 Credits are gained when a student has satisfied the Board of Examiners in respect of the assessment requirements for the module concerned.